-Online scamming operations: stopping new forms of trafficking in Cambodia
+Forced scamming: stopping new forms of trafficking

 Right now, people are being deceived by false job offers and forced to conduct scams online for up to 20 hours a day, trapped in heavily guarded compounds.